ColinBerryMD/fluffy-waffle/README.md

 # fluffy-waffle

  App can run from SQLite practice database with the MySQL code commented out in app.py.
-I don't keep up with the tables is SQLite, so db.create_all() will be needed and the database file database.db (almost certianly out of date) is excluded from this repository. make_pages is to convert my latest model into a mysql table.
+I don't keep up with the tables is SQLite, so db.create_all() will be needed and the database file database.db (almost certianly out of date) is excluded from this repository.

  I have a bash script (excluded by gitignore) that sets passwords and account info as environmental variables. export_config is an empty version of this script.
 I tried to put comments with end runs near near most places in the code that need an environmental variable.
-I also trap the first 'key error' for a smooth landing if critical variables aren't set.
+I also trap the first 'key error' for a smooth landing if critical environmental variables aren't set.

-The __init__.py is empty. app.py initializes and extensions.py prevents circular imports.

-Send, recieve, and list sms messages from a cell phone works.
-It won't look right until I can work in SSE and a pretty front end.

-Error tracking is fine.
 Some Twilio situations break the program rather than throw a catchable exception.
 Their Alarm utility doesn't seem to stop this.
 I'm trying to make all the 'reasonable' user errors and catch the ones I can for flash messages and do overs.
 They do have a way to check the status (ie has it been read or recieved) which I will work in later.

 We now have the ability to create named client groups.

-Working on the ability to juggle multiple phone numbers and accounts.
-This kicks the complexity up a couple notches.
+Works with multiple phone numbers (ie accounts).
 - Each account has an owner (assigned at creation) and multiple users who are added on later.
 A client can message any account they like.
 - On login, a user's account or default account will be 'activated' -- session['active_account'] = ....
-Those with multiple accounts can
+Those with multiple accounts can 'select' another.
-'select' another.

 A note on directory structure.
 The blueprint layout is after https://realpython.com/flask-blueprint/.
 The root (cbmd) has app.py and the other backend modules. main.py has the veiws for our front end.
 It was written last, with its focus on styling.
 I plan for it to revolve around four dashboards: one for admin, one for a user who mostly needs to work with messages (but someday there should be some other tools for them), one for clients to enroll and maybe browse around, and one for visitors -- mostly a billboard.
 The other blueprints were constructed to test functionality during development.
 They were born unstyled.
 I suppose many will remain that way unless they prove to have a purpose in the production environment.
 I'll try and delete them as they outlive their utility.

 - account:
 	- create -- a new sms twilio account